collective/collective.recipe.solrinstance/collective/recipe/solrinstance/README.txt

         ...basepath /solr
         </product-config>

-Finally, test the error handling as well:
+Finally, test the error handling as well, for example specifying the optional unique key.
+Without a matching index this yields an error, though:

     >>> write(sample_buildout, 'buildout.cfg',
     ... """